What will be your reaction to my salad that contains purple to blue marbles?

 6. Cherokee Purple Tomato

 Cherokee purple takes at least 80-90 days for maturation and reaches up to 9 feet in height.
-After completing 3-4 months, you can harvest ripened fruits from the mid-summer till frost.
+After 3-4 months, you can harvest ripened fruits from the mid-summer till frost.

 Each fruit weighs about 10-12 oz offering tangy, savory, and sweet.